Prompt templates#

 ----------

-"Why did the soccer ball go to the doctor?
-It was feeling a little deflated!"
+Here's one: "Why did the soccer ball go to the doctor?
+It was feeling deflated."

 ----------